- What are the symptoms of Testosterone Deficiency Syndrome?

 - Do I need to be screened at the Centre for Men's Health before I can start treatment?

-Yes.
-Previous blood tests you may have had taken elsewhere will not identify the detailed hormonal, biochemical, haematological and urinary profiles that we require for a correct diagnosis.
+Yes, it is certainly preferable.
+Previous blood tests you may have had taken elsewhere may not identify the detailed hormonal, biochemical, haematological and urinary profiles that we require for a correct diagnosis.
 The specialist laboratory we use is unique in being able to integrate its results into our purpose-built software system.

 - Locations of Centre For Men's Health Blood Testing Clinics across the UK